caelum/vraptor-simplemail/README.markdown

 implementation will simply log the emails with sl4j.

-Under any other environment, vraptor-simplemail will use DefaultMailer or the class specified through `MAILER_IMPLEMENTATION` property at your vraptor-environment properties file.
+Under any other environment, vraptor-simplemail will use DefaultMailer or the class specified through `mailer.implementation` property at your vraptor-environment properties file.

 # help